 No Family Plans: Currently, Lively does not offer shared plans for their cell service, meaning that if I wanted to purchase additional devices, I would have to also purchase a separate plan, something that could be a drawback for families and couples.

 Overage Charges: Unlike some cellular providers, such as Consumer Cellular, who automatically upgrade your service plan in the event of an overage, Lively charges an additional fee for each minute, message, or megabyte used.
 These fees, while small, can quickly add up.
 If you want to learn more, read my full comparison of Lively vs. Consumer Cellular.

-The Lively Flip can be purchased over the phone, through Lively’s website, or at many brick and mortar stores such as Best Buy and Walgreens.
+The Jitterbug Flip2 can be purchased over the phone, through Lively’s website, or at many brick and mortar stores such as Best Buy and Walgreens.
 I decided to purchase my phone directly from Lively’s website.
 There, I was able to choose the color of my phone (either graphite or red), select my service plans, and check out some additional features.

 Lively Cellular Plans

 Monthly Minute Allowance

 For the purposes of this review, I decided to sign up for the unlimited minutes and texts plan so that I could get the most out of my phone.
 You should also keep in mind that Lively has some pretty steep overage fees.
 Unlike Consumer Cellular, who will automatically upgrade your service plan in the event of an overage, Lively will charge you $0.35 per minute, which could definitely add up quickly.